 Ferdek et al (2017) BH3 mimetic-elicited Ca2+ signals in pancreatic acinar cells are dependent on Bax and can be reduced by Ca2+-like peptides.
 Cell.Death.Dis.
 8 PMID: 28252652

 Do you know of a great paper that uses CDN 1163 from Tocris?
-If so please let us know.
+Please let us know.